pdavisonreiber/jekyll-now/_posts/2018-07-11-fantastically-good-reminder-parser-for-drafts-5.md

 [2]: https://www.macstories.net/linked/fantastically-good-event-parser-for-drafts-5/
 [3]: https://itunes.apple.com/gb/app/fantastical-2-for-iphone/id718043190?mt=8&uo=4&at=1001lsF2
 [4]: https://flexibits.com/fantastical/help/adding-events-and-reminders
 [^5]: Note that I’ve decided not to automatically remove words like `due` or `by`, so if you include these they will be added to the name of the reminder.
-I’d suggest just omitting them.
+I’d suggest omitting them.
 [^6]: If there’s anyone who would like the parser to interpret dates given in the standard British format of dd/mm/yyyy, you can change the `US` at the beginning of the third script step to `GB`.
 [7]: https://twitter.com/agiletortoise/
 [8]: https://itunes.apple.com/gb/app/drafts-5-capture-act/id1236254471?mt=8&uo=4&at=1001lsF2